BeatrisIlieva/softuni-courseworks/python/theory.md

 #### Deque

 Deque is a double-linked list.
 The elements are spread at different locations in memory.
 Each element in a deque knows only about the address in memory of the element before it and after it.
-The first element left pointer is Null and the last element right pointer is Null.
+The first element left pointer is None and the last element right pointer is None.
 When we remove the first or last element from a deque the only thing that happens is that the first or respectively the last element's pointer starts pointing to Null.

 When working with a deque the only methods that we use are `append()` and `popleft()`